dewittpe/scout_emf/README.md

     # export an active environment (do this if you add or update packages)
     # __NOTE:__  The following will include a `prefix:` line that should be
     # manually removed from environment.yml
+    # versions should be set to >= or removed from the file so that the
+    # environment will build on mutlple platforms.
     conda env export --no-builds > environment.yml

     # updating requirements.txt, if needed/wanted, the conda env export is